tehr3emqas1m/Linux_scripts/overriding_headphone_mic/readme.md

 Internal Microphone (unplugged)
 Microphone (plugged in)

-sudo apt install alsa-tools-gui
+--->sudo apt install alsa-tools-gui

-hdajackretask
+--->hdajackretask

 Select the appropriate sound card up top in Select a codec:

 Then make the Black Mic (headphone jack) override Not connected